-Even though we’re Linux users, I’e observed that a lot of people like the Visual Studio Code editor.
+Even though we’re Linux users, I’ve noticed that a lot of people like the Visual Studio Code editor.
 It includes a smart feature to autocomplete what you write based on variable type or function definition.
-It’s highly recommended if you’re working with Git, because the relevant commands are built in.
+It’s highly recommended if you’re working with Git, because the relevant commands are built-in.
 And as you start exploring, you’ll discover that there’s so much more to it.

-In addition to VS Code, you can also take a look at some of the best modern code editors for your work.
+In addition to VS Code, you can also look at some of the best modern code editors for your work.

 An open-source editor with a lot of features.
 If you’re writing scientific documents or a thesis, this can come in handy with its formula editor to make things easier.
 You can download it right from the AppCenter or Software Center.
 More information can be found on their website.

 Even though we’ve already talked about some of the best LaTeX editors, I’ll mention this as one of the essential additions to your Linux system.
 It’s specifically tailored for the GNOME environment but works everywhere.
 Its PDF conversion is blazing fast.
 Try it by downloading it from the App Center/Software Center or the official site.

 Simplenote is one of the best Evernote alternatives available for Linux.
 The organization behind WordPress (Automattic) is responsible for developing Simplenote.
 So it’s actively maintained and offers all the basic note taking features (and syncing capabilities) across multiple devices for free.

 In addition to this, you can also try some of the best note taking apps for Linux.

 Laverna is an open-source note taking app available for free.
 You can use it as a web-based tool with its encryption functionality, or download it to your desktop.

 It’s easy to use, with a decent UI.
 In addition, it also supports code highlighting and a to-do task list to make things easier.
 Give it a try!